top of page

-John 3:36 is crystal clear:
+John 3:36 is very clear:

 “Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him.”